bast/cprofile-howto/README.md

 # cprofile-howto

-How to cProfile Python scripts written by others.
+How to cProfile Python scripts written by others (where you don't know which file to edit or where to even start looking).

 ## Problem